twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
 * **previewtext.dat** – For versions 3.0 through 6.0, controls the text used in Test Font Window.
 Text in TFONTTESTFORM is restored to factory defaults if removed.
-* **preview.txt – For version 7.0 and newer, contains the standard preview texts for the Preview toolbar.
+* **preview.txt** – For version 7.0 and newer, contains the standard preview texts for the Preview toolbar.
+The dropdown list appears blank if removed.
 * **SubFamily.dat** – Includes naming fields for different languages.
 * **TableOffsetOrder.dat** – Contains the tables supported by any existing fonts.
 All tables are moved to Unsupported if removed.
 * **tags.txt** – For versions 7.0 and newer, controls the names of the five tags that can be assigned to each glyph.